gilt/Cleanroom/README.md

 - [CleanroomSaleView](https://github.com/gilt/CleanroomSaleView) — The Sale View (PLP) and the deep link plumbing needed to navigate to it
 - [CleanroomScaffolding](https://github.com/gilt/CleanroomScaffolding) — Temporary scaffolding intended to support work on the Cleanroom app; this will go away at some point as we approach 1.0
 - [CleanroomViewModel](https://github.com/gilt/CleanroomViewModel) — The MVVM *view models* for the Cleanroom app

+## Open Source by Default

+By default, we will strive to release all Cleanroom Project code through an appropriate open-source license.

+Open-source Cleanroom Project repos **must**:

+- Have an *explicit maintainer* responsible for long-term servicing.
+The minimum responsibility of the maintainer is to ensure continued compatibility with the latest production-supported development tools.

+Open-source Cleanroom Project repos **should**:

+- In keeping with the recommendation of Gilt Tech's Open-Source Working Group, the origin repo should by default be released under the maintainer's personal GitHub account.
+If the maintainer chooses not to do that, the repo **should** be released under [the Gilt account](https://github.com/gilt/) on GitHub, and the maintainer **must** be explicitly named in the repo's root README.
+- Unless there is a specific reason to deviate, we will use the language of [the MIT license](https://github.com/gilt/Cleanroom/blob/master/LICENSE) contained in this repository.

+### When we don't open-source

+If the repo in question falls into any of the following categories, we will not be releasing it open-source:

+- The code is still in flux and multiple sets of breaking changes are likely in the short-term
+- Sufficient documentation does not yet exist to make productive use of the code
+- The code is too specific to Gilt and not likely to be useful to the general public
+- The repo contains intellectual property or other information that we can't disclose publicly

+Whenever we decide against releasing something publicly, we should periodically re-evaluate the decision to check whether the conditions that led to the original decision still apply.

 ## Contributing to the Cleanroom Project